cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 ## Maximum likelihood estimation
 Each of our three distributions receives a parameter — $\mu, \phi$ and $\pi$ respectively.
 We then pass in a $y$ and the distribution tells us the probability of observing that value.
 (In the case of continuous-valued random variables, i.e. our distribution is a probability density function, it tells us a value *proportional* to this probability.)

-If we instead *fix* $y$ and pass in varying *parameter values*, our function becomes a *likelihood function*.
+If we instead *fix* $y$ and pass in varying *parameter values*, this same function becomes a *likelihood function*.
 It will tell us the likelihood of a given parameter having produced the now-fixed $y$.

 If this is not clear, consider the following example: